francisfuzz/gh-copilot-presentation/hubber-orientation/slides.md

 - Husband and Father 💍 👶
 - Pilipino descent, based in Southern California 🏄‍♂️
 - Senior Software Engineer, New User Experience team 🍄
-- Committed to completing an Ironman 70.3 in December 2024 💪

 <br>